Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Typical best-fit homeopen to more coat variationwants more Poodle-style coat influenceOwner preference matters more than the label

-Which Is Easier for Allergy-Conscious Homes?
+Which Is Easier For Allergy-Conscious Homes?

-Which Is Easier to Groom and Live With?
+Which Is Easier To Groom And Live With?

-If easy means less brushing and lower mat risk, F1 may be easier in some lines.
+If it’s easy to see fewer sheds, F1B often wins.
+If the easy option means less brushing and a lower risk of mats, F1 may be easier in certain lines.

-Which One Is Better for First-Time Owners?
+Which One Is Better For First-Time Owners?

-The better fit depends on:
+The most appropriate fit depends on:

-• grooming tolerance
+• Tolerance to grooming

 • time at home

-F1B Bernedoodle Size Guide: How Big Does an F1B Bernedoodle Get?
+F1b Bernedoodle Size Guide: How Big Does An F1b Bernedoodle Get?

 Approximate Size Ranges